swathi2416/Cybersecurity/README.md

-md4 hash generator to get hash brute force attack is all possible permutation and combination finding password from txt document is called dictonary attack
+md4 hash generator to get hash brute force attack is all possible permutation and combination finding password from txt document is called dictonary attack a set of tools used for penetration testing of web applications - *BURPSUITE* Which edition of Burp Suite runs on a server and provides constant scanning for target web apps? - *Burp Suite Enterprise* Burp Suite is frequently used when attacking web applications and __ applications - *Mobile* Which Burp Suite feature allows us to intercept requests between ourselves and the target? - *Proxy* Which Burp tool would we use to brute-force a login form? - *Intruder* What menu provides information about the actions performed by Burp Suite, such as starting the proxy, and details about connections made through Burp? - *Event log*
+Which tab Ctrl + Shift + P will switch us to? - *Proxy tab* In which category can you find a reference to a "Cookie jar"? - *Sessions* In which base category can you find the "Updates" sub-category, which controls the Burp Suite update behaviour? - *Suite* What is the name of the sub-category which allows you to change the keybindings for shortcuts in Burp Suite? - *Hotkeys* If we have uploaded Client-Side TLS certificates, can we override these on a per-project basis (yea/nay)? -*yea*